-In line with the school's Equality and Diversity Strategy, we endeavour to ensure that the whole school environment is inclusive and favourable to pupils with medical
+In line with the school's Equality and Diversity Strategy, we endeavour to ensure that the whole school environment is inclusive and favourable to pupils with medical conditions.

-Preparing for the Future; Living Life in all its Fullness conditions.
 This includes the physical environment, as well as social, sporting and educational activities.